stevekinney/vite-workshop/src/content/css.md

 </script>
 ```

-2. **PostCSS:**
-   - Vite supports PostCSS, a CSS preprocessor and post-processor, out of the box.
+2. **PostCSS**: Vite supports PostCSS, a CSS preprocessor and post-processor, out of the box.
    - You can configure PostCSS and add plugins to your project by modifying the `postcss.config.js` file in your project directory.
    - This allows you to apply transformations to your CSS, such as autoprefixing, nesting, and custom property handling.